SafarovOrkhan/certified-kubernetes-security-specialist/README.md

 AquaSec Tracee → Runtime security monitoring and eBPF-based threat detection in Kubernetes.

 kubectl proxy → Create a local API server proxy to access Kubernetes API without configuring authentication (useful for testing/debugging).

+falco → can be installed via service or daemonset in kuberntes . rules can be defined and be able to track container level commands and events . generate output. can save them either to file or directly sends them to webhook like slack or any other